Image

 WMP Summit Logo

-Join fellow women leaders from across the law enforcement community for the 2nd Annual Women in Law Enforcement Conference.
+Join fellow women leaders from across the law enforcement community for the 2nd Annual Women in Law Enforcement Conference: She Is Beyond the Badge.
 This is a summit dedicated to empowering, mentorship, equipping, and elevating women serving in public safety roles.
 This event offers a platform to exchange best practices, address challenges unique to women in the field, and provide actionable strategies to navigate organizational dynamics and lead with impact.
 Through expert panels, leadership sessions, and meaningful networking opportunities, participants will gain the tools and inspiration needed to thrive in today’s evolving public safety environment and support retention.

 Who Should Attend